 Lost Lake really shouldn’t be there.
 It is fed by the upper reaches of the Geddes Brook, which is a major tributary to Nine Mile Creek – but Geddes Brook loses its way here and sinks into the ground.
 It’s thought that quarrying operations may have caused this disruption, or at least made it worse.
 The stream then takes a subterranean journey.
 No one knows its exact route, but the waters re-emerge at the bottom of the hill about a quarter mile away after just three hours, according to dye test.
 (During the “good old days” of Semet Solvay pollution, this underground seeping caused tremendous problems for farmers below the hill.)
 And after very heavy rainfall or snowmelt, Lost Lake overflows and cascades down the rocky hill and creates an interesting but rare show.

 Further west of Lost Lake, the old route of the Auburn-Syracuse electric trolley continues on to reach the Split Rock area’s western entrance at Kasson Road.
-The trolleyway is owned by Onondaga County Parks and Recreation but surely they don’t know what to do with it.
+The trolleyway is owned by Onondaga County but surely they don’t know what to do with it.
 Split Rock is such a fascinating place, so historic, so naturally interesting, yet so dangerous; how can you safely and officially welcome the public in without destroying what makes it special?

 There is no easy answer to this dilemma currently, and possibly there can never be any answer at all.
 The whole point of Split Rock IS its marginality, its stark ugliness, its tangled mazelike pathways and roaring overgrowth, its sense of danger and discovery, its relationship with deadly disaster and also with miraculous and improbable life.
 It’s not a place you want your kids wandering around unsupervised — and yet, it’s exactly the sort of place where occasionally wandering around could make your kid a better person.